AndreiRoibu/AzureMachineLearning/README.md

 Repository containing code of a Microsoft Azure machine learning project I completed to reinforce my learning.

 ## Installation
-To install the above code, one needs to follow these steps:
+To install the above code, one needs to follow these steps to create an Azure workspace and compute instance.

 1. Open an [Azure portal](https://portal.azure.com/?azure-portal=true) and sign in.
 2. Open the Cloud Shell